- A01 ~ The Rebirth of the Phoenix

 “Huh?
 Why not?”
 She blinks thrice.

 “And what should I say if we found them?
-‘Hi, I’m your great-great-great-great-great-great-great-grandpa, how are you?’”
+‘Hi, I’m your great-great-great-great-great-great-great-grandpa, how do you do?’”

 “Uh~ Dunno…” she says downcast.